Lorentzian Quantum Reality: Postulates and Toy Models: Introduction

 \section{Introduction}

 In previous papers \cite{akrealworld,akreality}, we described ideas aimed at defining realist and Lorentz covariant versions of relativistic quantum theory or quantum field theory in Minkowski space.
-(The definitions also extend to other background spacetimes with appropriate asymptotic properties in the far future.)
-This paper introduces new ideas into this programme.
+The definitions also extend to other background spacetimes with appropriate asymptotic properties in the far future.
+This paper introduces new ideas into this programme, including a new and different proposal for the definition of beables.

 The realist version of quantum theory proposed here is defined by postulates that involve only expressions obtained from the predictions that standard quantum theory would make for various specified measurements on the unitarily evolved quantum state.
 This makes it relatively easy to illustrate its implications in toy models.
-The proposal relies on the existence of ``environmental'' particles, or wave packets, or field perturbations, that travel at light speed.
+The proposal relies on the existence of particles, or wave packets, or field perturbations, that travel at light speed.
 In this sense it is intrinsically relativistic.
-It is motivated by the fact that photons in QED do indeed travel at essentially light speed.
-(Of course, the same is true of gravitons, although the direct evidence for quantum gravity is thin.)
+It is motivated by the fact that quantum electrodynamics suggests it is sensible -- albeit not rigorously justifiable -- in some circumstances to think of photons as individual particles that do indeed travel at essentially light speed in the vacuum.
+Most approaches to unifying quantum theory and gravity suggest similar intuitions about gravitons, although of course the direct evidence for quantum gravity is thin.

+In a certain sense these light-speed particles (packets, field perturbations) play the role of an environment, in that we infer the actual state of a physical system in a given region of space-time from the final state of some of these particles.
+However, we do not need to postulate any formal separation between ``system'' and ``environment'' particles.
+Our postulates treat all types of particle, and all subsystems of the universe, on an equal footing.

 The proposal is most simply illustrated in models that include photons travelling along light ray segments along with slower-moving systems made up of massive particles, with particle number and photon number both conserved.
 Although models of this type can be good approximations in the appropriate regime, they are not rigorously describable by relativistic quantum field theory, since particle numbers are not conserved in relativistic quantum field theory and since we anyway have no rigorous formulation of non-trivial relativistic field theories.
 Nor are they rigorously described by non-relativistic quantum mechanics, since we need both that photon wave packets travel at the speed of light and that massive particle wave packets travel at slower than light speed.
 Nonetheless, they incorporate standard intuitions about the behaviour of an essentially non-relativistic physical system interacting with photons in the environment.